Akira

 How to Pronounce Akira

 Our model has identified 5 different pronunciations for the name Akira.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 43.1% confident that Akira is pronounced as uh-KEE-ruh.
-The next most likely pronunciation is uh-KIH-ruh, at 29.3% confidence.
+Our model is 43.1% confident that Akira is pronounced as uh-KEE-ruh, which has 3 syllables.
+The next most likely pronunciation is uh-KIH-ruh, at 29.3% confidence, with 3 syllables.

 ah-KIH-ruh (3 syllables)